DenisaPG-11/SMA21-LAB/README.md

 Task : • Using last week's Smart Wallet application, create a new empty activity and set it as the launcher activity of the application (hint: edit the manifest file).

+lab 9 - Topics of discussion
+• Listeners on Listviews
+• Handling Firebase updates, saving the app state
+• Filtering data from the cloud

+Task : • Based on the Smart Wallet application from last week, implement the functionality to also create, update and delete payments from your MainActivity.